PMET-public/module-data-install/README.md

 ### Events, Observers and Webhooks

-There are two events generated at the start and end of the installation process that can be used by other modules `magentoese_datainstall_install_start` and `magentoese_datainstall_install_end`
+There are two events generated at the start and end of the installation process that can be used:

-Plugins and observers have been created to integrate with the `mageplaza/module-webhook` extension.
-As of this writing they are not included as the module is not yet php 8.1 compatible.
-When updated, this will allow webhooks to be configured based on the start and end events.
+`magentoese_datainstall_install_start` and `magentoese_datainstall_install_end`

 ## Data Files